PauloSuclly/PI_MLOps/README.md

 ![ML Interface Image](./_src/ML_Interface.PNG)

-The way to use it is easy and is summarized in 3 steps:
+The way to use it´s too easy and is summarized in 3 steps:

 1. Introduce your User Id (Numeric Format).
 2. Introduce the Movie Id (Text Format).